IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-an-ivi-service.md

 ### Configure the deployment

 Define an IVI service host implementation, in your gradle file.
-This can also be defined in a top-level gradle file (e.g. `iviservicehosts.gradle.kts`) so it can be used in a multi-project build, including the tests.
+This can also be defined in a top-level gradle file (for example `iviservicehosts.gradle.kts`) so it can be used in a multi-project build, including the tests.

 Modify `examples/plugin/app/build.gradle.kts`: